mikeal/CADB/README.md

 Whenever you mutate a header you'll need:

 * `UNCLOSED` headers need to be re-chunked on any mutation.
-* Or, if the header is `CLOSED` and a new entry is appended to the end of the header, or if the last entry is every removed, the header entries must be concatenated with the tree sibling to the right and re-chunked.
+* Or, if the header is `CLOSED` and a new entry is appended to the end of the header or the last entry is removed, the header entries must be concatenated with the tree sibling to the right and re-chunked.
 * Or, if the the last entry remains unchanged and the header is `CLOSED` any new child entries must be checked to see if they close the chunk and the header may need to be split.